As someone who has battled with weight gain for years, I always wondered why shedding those extra pounds seemed so impossible.

 In conclusion, obesity causes hyperinsulinemia by creating an environment where insulin resistance can thrive.

 Excess body fat, particularly in the abdominal area, leads to inflammatory responses that interfere with insulin’s ability to regulate blood sugar levels.
-In response, the body produces even more insulin, which promotes fat storage and leads to further weight gain.

 This vicious cycle of hyperinsulinemia and weight gain is one of the main reasons why losing weight can be so difficult for individuals with obesity.